 1. Public Participation (ORC164.23.10)

 Provide proof about public participation in the planning.
-This can be copy of the notice for your regular meetings where this was discussed and minutes from the meeting a.
-Must be a resolution of support from the county in which the project is located and
+This can be copy of the notice for your regular meetings where this was discussed and minutes from the meeting

 2. Resolutions of Support (ORC 164.23B1)